← Back to Case Studies

 The Problem

-I tackled three specific bottlenecks that were slowing down R&D operations:
+I was brought in to tackle three specific bottlenecks that were slowing down R&D operations:

-2. The "Data Silo" (Robotic Migration): During a massive robotic storage migration, leadership was flying blind.
-The tracking process was entirely paper-based.
-Scientists wrote numbers on clipboards, manually entered them into Excel, and used calculators for totals.
-Leadership had no real-time data to make informed decisions.
+2. The "Data Silo" (Robotic Migration): Leadership was flying blind during a massive storage migration.
+The process was entirely paper-based (clipboards and calculators), meaning no real-time data existed to make decisions.

-3. The "Cost Barrier" (Temperature Monitoring): The lab needed widespread temperature sensing, but commercial solutions were cost-prohibitive (~$800 for 4 readings) and rigid, making it difficult to scale data collection across the facility.
+3. The "Cost Barrier" (IoT Monitoring): The lab needed widespread temperature sensing, but commercial solutions were cost-prohibitive (~$800/unit) and rigid.

 The Build